axodotdev/cargo-dist/book/src/workspace-guide.md

 * Releasing an individual App in a workspace with its own independent versioning (Singular)
 * Releasing several Apps in a workspace at once, but all independently (Push multiple Singular tags at once)

-> NOTE: Although you *could* use extremely careful versioning in conjuction with Unified Announcements to release a weird subset of the packages in your workspace, you really *shouldn't* because the Github Releases will be incoherent (v0.1.0 has these random packages, v0.2.0 has these other random packages... huh?), and you're liable to create painful tag collisions.
+> NOTE: Although you *could* use extremely careful versioning in conjunction with Unified Announcements to release a weird subset of the packages in your workspace, you really *shouldn't* because the Github Releases will be incoherent (v0.1.0 has these random packages, v0.2.0 has these other random packages... huh?), and you're liable to create painful tag collisions.

 **The need for a coherent Announcement Tag is so important that cargo-dist commands like "build" and "manifest" will error out if one isn't provided and it can't be guessed.** If that happens you may need to pass an explicit `--tag=...` flag to disambiguate.
 Being this strict helps catch problems before you push to CI.